 3) Keep CMO labeled cells/nuclei on ice and load as soon as possible after pooling

 Keep cells/nuclei on ice after each wash step and after completion of the CMO labeling and washing protocol.
 Do not let CMO labeled cells/nuclei sit at room temperature, as this may increase background in 3’ CellPlex data.

 Pool cells/nuclei as soon as possible after CMO labeling and washing (within 30 minutes).
 After pooling, load cells/nuclei onto the 10x Genomics chip as soon as possible (within 30 minutes).
 It is critical to work efficiently and avoid letting cells/nuclei sit for extended periods, as this can decrease cell viability or nuclei quality and can lead to increased background noise in 3’ CellPlex data.

 4) Fully remove the supernatant after each wash step

-It is extremely important to remove as much supernatant as possible after each wash step post CMO labeling.
+Remove as much supernatant as possible after each wash step post CMO labeling.
 If the supernatant is not completely removed, unbound CMOs remaining in the sample will lead to high background noise levels in the final CellPlex data.
-This will prevent Cell Ranger from accurately distinguishing true signal from noise, leading to inaccurate CMO tag assignment.

 We recommend leaving no more than 10 ul of supernatant after each wash step, as illustrated here: